daos-stack/daos/docs/QSG/setup_suse.md

 		  key: /etc/daos/certs/agent.key
 		log_file: /tmp/daos_agent.log

 1. Create a dmg configuration file by modifying the default `/etc/daos/daos_control.yml` file on the admin node.
 The following is an example of the `daos_control.yml`.
-More details on configuring the `daos_control.yml` file are available in the [DMG configuration file details](https://wiki.hpdd.intel.com/display/DAOS/DMG+configuration+file+details).

 		name: daos_server
 		port: 10001